 - High-Speed AVE train from Madrid to Barcelona

-Our morning begins with a visit to the Reina Sofía Museum, Spain’s national collection of 20th-century art.
+This morning we visit to the Reina Sofía Museum, Spain’s national collection of 20th-century art.
 Here we will see Picasso’s Guernica, which was painted in 1937 after the bombing of the Basque town during the civil war.
 At the artist’s behest, it was held in New York’s Museum of Modern Art until the end of the Franco regime in Spain.
 We will explore Picasso’s debt to the Spanish tradition in this work.